Part of the

 Late 1909 grant.

 Head straight south about 1.5 miles from the Bradley University campus, and you'll find the only Peoria branch library funded by Mr. Carnegie.
-At one point it was considered endangered (just look how small it is!), but is undergoing renovation as I write this.
+At one point it was considered endangered (just look how small it is!), but was recently renovated.

 Built in 1910: replaced some time after 1983.

 I almost prefer the reverse of this card, mailed in 1944 with the message:

 Do you know what there is in this building?